 In 2011, several of Sustainable Frome’s active members stood for election as Town Councillors, under the Independents for Frome (IfF) banner.
-IfF took 11 of the 17 council seats, and the council has become one of the greenest in the country as a result, getting solar panels on the Cheese and Grain, setting up new allotments and introducing an electric car club.
+IfF took 11 of the 17 council seats, and went on to win all 17 in May 2015.
+The council has become one of the greenest in the country as a result, getting solar panels on the Cheese and Grain, setting up new allotments and introducing an electric car club.
 In 2014, the council won the Green Apple Award for Environmental Best Practice for its work.
 To find out more about their work, see Town Council projects page in the Groups and Campaigns section.

 We are always looking for more people to get involved with our various projects – and to help us keep Sustainable Frome going.
 See the Get Involved page for more information on what you can do.